 - Discussion of safety in online chat rooms or forums.

 Workplace safety is important to every employee in your company, from the CEO down.
 Promoting awareness about specific hazards and threats that could compromise safety is important, and should be done in an easy-to-understand, accessible way.
-Continuously reaching out to employees to motivate them about safety can help reduce injury and death, and make your workplace a thriving one.
+Continuously reaching out to employees - such as sending daily safety message ideas - can motivate them about safety can help reduce injury and death, and make your workplace a thriving one.